VICTORIA FALLS, DAY 2

 BLOODIED NOSE

-It didn’t start well for various reasons, one being that I forgot the screw for my gopro which meant I was to miss out on some of the best footage!
-Another was when a my Dad, accidentally of course, hit the nose of one of the Germans within 5 minutes of us starting.
+It didn’t start well; I forgot the GoPro screw, missing some of the best footage.
+Dad accidentally hit a German’s nose within five minutes of starting.
 In all fairness he had it coming as they were nothing but a liability.

 The river is considered grade 5 which is the highest grading possible and it sure showed.
 The rapids were insane and every single one of us was getting thrown around the raft.